HanquanHq/datastream.io/README.md

 Naturally we encourage people to use `dsio` in combination with `sklearn`: we have no wish to reinvent the wheel!
 However, `sklearn` currently supports regression, classification and clustering interfaces, but not anomaly detection as a standalone category.
 We are trying to correct that by the introduction of the `AnomalyMixin`: an interface for anomaly detection which follows `sklearn` design patterns.
 When you import an `sklearn` object you can therefore simply define or override certain methods to make it compatible with `dsio`.
 We have provided an example for you here:

     ./datamstream.io/examples/lof_anomaly_detector.py

+### Read data stream from Kafka (optional)
+It is possible to read a stream of data from Kafka adding the parameter `--kafka-uri` with the list of the bootstrap_servers delimited by `;`.
+The analysis will be done on a window of `--kafka-window-size` items from the input stream.
+The input parameter will represent input topic.
+The parameter `--auto_offset_reset` can be set to latest (default) to read only new messages or to earliest to read a topic from the beginning.